knoxite/website/content/docs/guide/content.md

 Note that `verify` does not check if your repository contains any extra files.
 It also does not check the integrity of the index file.

-You cancheck the integrity of an repo, an volume or an snapshot.
+You can check the integrity of an repo, an volume or an snapshot.

 To verify an whole repository, just use: